 - Mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 Children develop an understanding of tolerance and mutual respect.
 All members of the school community treat each other with respect.

-- Our SEAL topics allow planned opportunities to develop topics such as Good to be Me, Going for Goals, Relationships, etc These units enable children to develop a greater understanding of themselves, those around them and those in our local community.
+- Our PSHE topics allow planned opportunities to develop a greater understanding of themselves, those around them and those in our local community.

 - Positive relationships encouraged and modelled throughout the school i.e child-child, adult – child, adult – adult.

 - Our Religious Education curriculum enables children to learn not only knowledge but also develop an understanding of the world of religion and how beliefs impact on daily lives.
 This helps develop tolerance and mutual respect for religious viewpoints.